 Now that you know all about Puerto Vallarta and the amazing things to do, you might be wondering when you should schedule your vacation here.

-There are three things you should factor into your decision: your budget (most important), how much sunshine is ideal for you, and what kind of activities you are planning.
+There are three things you should factor into your decision when considering when to travel to Puerto Vallarta: your budget (most important), how much sunshine is ideal for you, and what kind of activities you are planning.

 There are mainly 3 seasons for tourism in PV: low season, high season, and shoulder season.
 Let’s cover them one by one.